Understanding Your Lipid Profile: What do each of the metrics mean?

 Lipoprotein(a)

-Lipoprotein(a), often written as Lp(a), is a genetically determined cholesterol particle.
+Lipoprotein(a), often written as Lp(a), is a genetically determined lipoprotein particle that is present from birth and remains relatively stable throughout life.